MadhuryaPasan/Imperial_Cashews/README.md

 - Ensure all necessary `.env` files are in place with correct API keys and database URLs.
 - Follow proper commit conventions when pushing code.
-- Use the `develop` branch for merging features before final deployment.
+- Use the your current branch for merging features before final deployment.

 ## 📷 Preview